What exactly IS a White Space Fit-Out?

 March 21, 2018

-I was recently prepping for a panel discussion for the CAPRE Data Center Summit in Chicago and I decided to sit down with one of our experts, Chad Towner – Critical Infrastructure Solutions (CIS) Architect at CPG, to discuss ideas for the panel.
+The CPG team was recently prepping for a panel discussion for the CAPRE Data Center Summit in Chicago and sat down with one of our experts, Chad Towner – Principal Director of Critical Infrastructure Solutions (CIS) at CPG, to discuss ideas for the panel.
 Over the last decade, Chad has changed the way data centers are developed and engineered.
 He’s deployed large scale, high-performance, critical systems and processes in hyper-scale, enterprise and colocated data centers.
 “BEST PRACTICES FOR PLANNING AND MANAGING TENANT FIT-OUTS IN WHOLESALE AND COLOCATION DATA CENTERS” is definitely in his wheelhouse.

-First, Towner says you must provide clear definitions of what constitutes a white space fit-out.
-To define it isn’t always easy.
+Defining a white space fit-out isn’t always easy.
 In this ever-changing industry not everyone even uses the same terminology when talking about a fit-out: “tenant” in lieu of “white space” and you may hear “upfit” or “build-out” rather than “fit-out”.
-In the end we are talking about three main areas of deployment that determine this type of construction project:
+No matter how you say it, there are three main areas of deployment that determine this type of construction project:

 - The electrical power delivery from the base building perimeter Power Distribution Units (PDUs) to the IT racks